pdhigan/Sales-Analytics-SQL-Project/README.md/README.md

-# Recruitment Analytics SQL Project
+# Sales Analytics SQL Project

 ## Project Overview

-This project analyzes recruitment and staffing placement data from 2022 to 2025 using SQL Server.
+This project analyzes Sales and staffing placement data from 2022 to 2025 using SQL Server.

 The objective was to evaluate recruiter performance, identify hiring trends, analyze client activity, and measure profitability through revenue and margin analysis.